President and Chief Executive Officer

 Director, Latin America and the Caribbean

-Eugenia manages the Latin American and Caribbean program to support women’s progress and strengthen their leadership capacity.
-Additionally, she supports the regional network of Vital Voices Chapters.
-Eugenia has extensive international experience and a demonstrated commitment to public service.
-Prior to joining Vital Voices, Eugenia worked in tourism development in Latin America advising on sustainable tourism projects.
-Previously, she provided legal assistance to incarcerated persons in Wisconsin and also managed public policy and literacy programs for the Hispanic/Latino community with the United Way.
-Her background in education stems from her experience as an instructor at the University of Wisconsin-Madison and Edgewood College.
-Eugenia attended the University of Wisconsin-Madison, where she earned a BA in Spanish Literature and Hispanic Studies, and Latin American, Caribbean and Iberian Studies, an MA in Latin American Studies (focus on sustainable development) and a Juris Doctorate.
+Eugenia is the Director for Latin American and Caribbean and is responsible for vision and leadership; day-to-day program and financial management; program design, quality and integrity; new business development; and internal and external relations.
+She also oversees the regional network of Vital Voices Chapters.
+With over 10 years of international development experience and a demonstrated commitment to public service Ms. Podesta has led tourism development projects in Latin America and served as an advisor on sustainability and business development.
+Prior to joining Vital Voices, she provided legal assistance to incarcerated persons in Wisconsin and managed public policy and literacy programs for the Hispanic/Latino community with the United Way.
+She also served as an instructor at the University of Wisconsin-Madison and Edgewood College.
+Eugenia received her BA in Spanish Literature and Hispanic Studies, and Latin American, Caribbean and Iberian Studies, MA in Latin American Studies (sustainable development focus) and Juris Doctorate from the University of Wisconsin-Madison.
 She has also studied International Law at the Pontificia Universidad Católica del Perú in Lima.

 Director, Economic Empowerment